 The Open Group Certified Architect (Open CA) designation brings value and recognition to IT/Solution, Business, and Enterprise Architects and the organizations that employ them

 The Open Group Open Certified Architect (Open CA) certification is an independent global certification for qualifying the skills, knowledge, and experience of IT/Solution, Business, and Enterprise Architects.
 Accepted and applicable worldwide, Open CA boasts more than 5,000 certified professionals from 180 companies in more than 60 countries worldwide.

 The program requires applicants to demonstrate skills and experience against a set of conformance requirements through written applications and peer interviews.
-There are no training courses to attend, and no written exams to complete.
+There are no training courses to attend and no written exams to complete.

-The Open CA program is:
+Open CA certification is:

 - A distinctive, peer-reviewed, vendor-neutral, globally recognized, portable credential

 - Used by the world’s leading enterprises as an objective measure of capabilities